 The last issue…

-We feel that we should mention about guaranteed issue life insurance policies is the price.
-Now, with this “disadvantage”, we don’t want to give you the impression that guaranteed issue life insurance policies are super expensive, it’s just that “dollar for dollar” these types of life insurance policies tend to cost more than a traditional term or whole life insurance policy.
+We should mention that guaranteed issue life insurance policies are the price.
+With this “disadvantage,” we don’t want to give you the impression that guaranteed issue life insurance policies are super expensive.
+It’s just that “dollar for dollar,” these life insurance policies tend to cost more than a traditional term or whole life insurance policy.

 Options #1.
 An Accidental Death Policy.

-Accidental death policies can also be a potential way for an individual to be to provide some coverage for their family; however it’s very important to understand that these “types” of policies are NOT true life insurance policies.
-They are only “accident policies”, which means that they will never provide coverage if you die from a natural cause of death!
+Accidental death policies can also be a potential way for an individual to provide some coverage for their family; however, it’s essential to understand that these “types” of policies are NOT true life insurance policies.
+They are only “accident policies,” which means that they will never provide coverage if you die from a natural cause of death!

-Is that these “types” of policies will allow you to purchase more than 25,000 dollars in coverage and that they are relatively inexpensive; however, in the event that you die from (a):
+Now, the good news is that these “types” of policies will allow you to purchase more than 25,000 dollars in coverage, and they are relatively inexpensive; however, if you die from (a):

-Probably the “best” thing that an individual can do to help ensure that they find the “best life insurance” for them is to be sure to take their time when initially shopping for insurance and to be sure that right from the beginning that they are completely honest with their life insurance agent!
+Probably the “best” thing that an individual can do to help ensure that they find the “best life insurance” for them is to take their time when initially shopping for insurance and to be completely honest with their life insurance agent right from the beginning!

 This means that…

-Before you just decide to apply for a life insurance policy, you should fully understand what your life insurance needs are.
-You should also have a good idea about what options may be available to you, and you should be sure that your agent is not only experienced with helping folks with a pre-existing medical condition like your find coverage, he or she should also have access to a wide variety of different life insurance products so that they aren’t forced to apply a…
+You should fully understand your needs before applying for a life insurance policy.
+It would be best if you also had a good idea about the options available.
+It would help if you were sure that your agent is not only experienced with helping folks with a pre-existing medical condition like yours find coverage but also has access to a wide variety of life insurance products so that they aren’t forced to apply for a…

 “one size fits all approach”.

-So, if you’re ready to see what you might be able to qualify for, just give us a call!
+To your needs.
+So, if you’re ready to see what you might be able to qualify for, give us a call!